doriordan/skuber/README.md

 For other Kubernetes setups, see the [Configuration guide](docs/Configuration.md) for details on how to tailor the configuration for your clusters security, namespace and connectivity requirements.

-## Status

-The coverage of the core Kubernetes API functionality by Skuber is comprehensive.

-Support of non-core API group functionality is pretty extensive, in particular of the more popular/important features.
-Deployment, ReplicaSet, StatefulSet, HorizontalPodAutoscaler,Ingress, DaemonSet, Job, CronJob, CustomResourceDefinition and RBAC (Role/RoleBinding/ClusterRole/ClusterRoleBinding) are all currently supported on the master branch.
-Support for other newer Kubernetes features is being added all the time.

 ## License